keboola/connection-docs/components/extractors/database/postgresql/index.md

 #### PostgreSQL Setup

-For this connector to work it is necessary to enable a replication slot, and configure a user with sufficient privileges to perform the replication.
+For this connector to work, you must enable a replication slot and configure a user with sufficient privileges to perform the replication.

 #### PostgreSQL in the Cloud